About

-The webmaster is Claire B. Rubin; her company website is Claire B. Rubin & Associates, LLC.
-She has 35 years of experience in the fields of emergency management and homeland security.
-Ms Rubin is responsible for the content and the mechanics of the blog.
+The webmaster is Claire B. Rubin; her company website is Claire B. Rubin & Associates.
+She has more than 40 years of experience in the fields of emergency management and homeland security.
+She has maintained this blog for nine years.

 Claire B. Rubin